nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 I've added notes about TAP and Aynchronous programming patterns in [DotNET Aync Await Notes](./dotnet-async-await-notes.html).

+The next thing to check out is [Data Structures for Parallel Programming](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/data-structures-for-parallel-programming) at MSFT Learn - I have a feeling this will provide even more insight into patterns that could come in handly when developing BF-BMX.

+### Feb 17 DSA

+The other night I had a nightmare that I couldn't depict how to zip Linked Lists on paper.
+I took that as a sign that I am out of practice with DSA exercises.
+So I took a quick side-trek to review "Big-O Notation", and will prepare for a more regular review of algorithm and data structure challenges to keep my interviewing brain fresh.

 ### MVVM Cross

 An open-source project supported by the DotNET Foundation, applies MVVM pattern to WPF, iOS, Android, and other platforms.
 I took a look at MVVM Cross as a possible framework to use in BF-BMX, replacing Caliburn Micro.
 Here are a few key takeaways: